berguner/cnv_pipeline/README.md

 ## Introduction
 This pipeline is designed to detect CNV in many exome samples prepared with various exome capture kits.
 The pipeline includes a clustering step which attempts to separate samples into smaller groups which have similar coverage patterns.
-Given that there are enough number of samples from each exome panel/kit, the clustering should reduce the batch effects and increase the accuracy.
+Given that there are enough number of samples from each exome panel/kit, the clustering should reduce the batch effects and increase the sensitivity and specificity.

+The pipeline currently supports GRCh37 genome version only.

 ## Software Requirements

-* Python 3.6
+* Python >3.6
     * hdbscan, scikit-learn, plotly, pandas, sci-py
-* R 3.5 or greater
+* R >3.5
 * [AnnotSV](https://lbgi.fr/AnnotSV/)
 * Slurm (sbatch & sacct) - if running on a HPC cluster